-The $H_2^+$ ion model shows how to convert vibrational motion into quantum confinement energy QCE.
-This textbook example starts with an electron between two protons, known as the $H_2^+$ ion.
+coulomb force, = electric charge trap The H_2^+ ion model shows how to convert vibrational motion into quantum confinement energy QCE.
+This textbook example starts with an electron between two protons, known as the H_2^+ ion.
 Chemical physics teaches that this ion should (but doesn't) collapse to nuclear dimensions.
 There are no forces to stop the collapse of the protons into the electron.
 Each proton is energetically attracted to the electron between them.
 Each proton repels the proton on the other side of the electron with only half the energy and one fourth the force of attraction to the electron.

-Why does this $H_2^+$ ion not collapse?
-It is a stable ion and does not fly apart.
+Why does this H_2^+ ion not collapse?
+When it begins as a stable ion, it does not fly apart.
 Why doesn't the strong coulomb attraction shrink the ion to nuclear dimensions?